How to clean and passivate large stainless steel surfaces

 The cost of repairing damage from corrosion is extremely expensive.
 The United States Department of Defense estimates it spends in excess of $22 billion every year for the repair, maintenance, and prevention of corrosion.
 This is why governments and companies dedicate so much effort to finding methods to clean and maintain metals including stainless steel and aluminum.
 Proper cleaning plays an important role in metal (stainless steel) maintenance.

 There are several options when it comes to passivation.
 Ultrasonic, pickling, and electrochemical processes all remove corrosive contaminants, allowing the restoration of the protective layer to stainless steel.
 However, not all have the capability or practicality when it comes to cleaning and the passivation of large surfaces.

 - Chemical pickling

-Application of the pickling agent varies depending on the size of the surface.
-Common methods include brushing or spraying; however, dipping larger parts or surfaces in a large bath filled with the pickling solution has use in some applications.
-The benefits of dipping allows the pickling solution to reach everywhere on the part/surface and covering hard to reach areas.
+The application of the pickling agent varies depending on the size of the surface.
+Common methods include brushing or spraying; however, dipping larger parts or surfaces in a large bath filled with the pickling solution is used in some applications.
+The benefits of dipping allow the pickling solution to reach everywhere on the surface and covering hard to reach areas.